- LING100 - Speaking and Listening in English as a Second Language

 Credit Hours: 3

-The TESOL K-12 internship provides students with the opportunity to work with students of diverse linguistic backgrounds in a classroom at a local school.
-Students will volunteer for a minimum of two hours per week (for one credit hour), up to eight hours per week (for three credit hours).
-Students wishing to fulfill the 100-clock-hours requirement for an ESL endorsement will need to register for three credit hours (volunteer at least eight hours per week).
-Students will complete weekly reports and monthly reflections, observe language educators, and design and teach language lessons.
-Prerequisite: LING 407 or LING 570 with a grade of C or better.
+Provides students with the opportunity to work with students of diverse linguistic backgrounds in a local school or in an international setting.
+Students will spend a minimum of two hours per week (one credit hour), up to eight hours per week (three credit hours) in a classroom.
+Students wishing to fulfill the 100-clock-hours requirement for an ESL endorsement must register for three credit hours.
+Students will complete weekly reports, monthly reflections, and observe language educators in real world situations.
+Prerequisite: LING 407 with a grade of C or better.

 Credit Hours: 1-3